DILCISBoard/E-ARK-AIP/index.md

 One METS file in the root of the package references all metadata and data files

 Even though the number suffix of the directories `rep-001` and `rep-002` of the example shown in Figure [3](#fig3) suggests an order of representations, there are no requirements regarding the naming of directories containing the representations.
 The order of representations and the relations between them is defined by the structural and preservation metadata.
 The `representations` directory is mandatory, even for IPs which contain only one representation.

-### <a name="dividedmets"></a> Divided METS structure

-The second case, as shown in Figure [4](#fig4), is to have separate METS files for each representation and the METS file in the IP’s root directory points to the METS files for each of the representations.
-This is called a *divided* METS structure.
-More concretely, the example shown in Figure [4](#fig4) has a METS file in the IP’s root which points to the METS files `Representations/Rep-001/METS.xml` and `Representations/Rep-002/METS.xml`.
-Section [5.3.1](#structmd) provides more details about how the referencing of METS.xml files must be implemented if this alternative is chosen.
+If the *divided* METS structure is used, as shown in Figure [4](#fig4), then a separate METS file for each representation exists which are referenced by the root METS file.
+The example shown in Figure [4](#fig4) has a METS file in the IP’s root which points to the METS files `Representations/Rep-001/METS.xml` and `Representations/Rep-002/METS.xml`.

 <a name="fig4"></a>
 ![Information Package structure](figs/fig_4_mets_root.png "Root METS file references METS files of the different representations")